Mass Hierarchy of Z(2) Monopoles: Numerical Results

-Given that $\mathbb{Z}_2$ monopoles of indices 4 and 10 do not belong to an $su(2)$ triplet, the BPS factorization cannot be applied here \cite{BPS1976}.
-Therefore, the system of ordinary differential equations \eqref{field equations K}-\eqref{field equations H} subject to \eqref{limit}, in the limit $\lambda\rightarrow 0$, is solved numerically using a Runge-Kutta method in julia programming language \cite{DifferentialEquations.jl-2017,CASH1996165,Julia-2017}.
-The radial fields and energy densities are provided in Figures \ref{fields plot 1}–\ref{fields plot 10} and \ref{energy plot 1}–\ref{energy plot 10} respectively.
+With these considerations in mind we compute the radial fields and energy densities which are provided in Figures \ref{fields plot} and \ref{energy plot} respectively.
 Each resulting mass is given in units of $M_0=4\pi v/e$ and radius in units of $R_0=(ve)^{-1}$.
 Solutions of indices 1 and 2 are scaled versions of the exact BPS solution \cite{Prasad:1975kr}, i.e. $H_b(\xi)=H_{\mathrm{BPS}}(\sqrt{2}\xi)$ and $K(\xi)=K_{\mathrm{BPS}}(\sqrt{2}\xi)$, yielding masses $M_1=(\sqrt{2}/2) M_0$ and $M_2=\sqrt{2} M_0$ respectively.
-We show this result as a way of confirming the robustness of our algorithm.
+We compute these to make sure that the algorithm used is sound.
 In this case, numerical solutions reflect the expected values with a relative error of $0.01\%$.
 Special $\mathbb{Z}_2$ monopoles of indices 4 and 10 on the other hand are novel.
-They return masses $M_4=1.996 M_0$ and $M_{10}=4.057 M_0$ respectively.
-Their radii are also larger; index 4 monopole measuring $R_4=4.2R_0$ while index 10 gives $R_{10}=5.6R_0$.
-Relevant properties of each monopole are organized in Table \ref{results}. \\
+They return masses $M_4=2.001 M_0$ and $M_{10}=4.057 M_0$ respectively.
+Their radii are also larger; measuring $R_4=4.2R_0$ and $R_{10}=5.6R_0$.
+These and other relevant properties are organized in Table \ref{results}. \\